pulumi/pulumi-hugo/themes/default/content/blog/announcing-pulumi-up-2022/index.md

     - pulumi-events
 ---

 Calling all cloud engineers!
 Today we announce the second annual [PulumiUP]({{< relref "/pulumi-up" >}}) virtual conference taking place on May 4, 2022.
-We will also host the inaugural Pulumi Community Summit on May 5 to virtually assemble the world’s cloud, infrastructure, and Pulumi practitioners of all experience levels (hint: that’s you --- all are welcome)!
+We will also host the inaugural Pulumi Community Summit on May 5 to virtually assemble the world’s cloud, infrastructure, and Pulumi practitioners of all experience levels (hint: that’s you---all are welcome)!
+[Register for both events here]({{< relref "/pulumi-up" >}}).

 <!--more-->

-Calling all cloud engineers!
-Today we announce the second annual [PulumiUP]({{< relref "/pulumi-up" >}}) virtual conference taking place on May 4, 2022.
-We will also host the inaugural Pulumi Community Summit on May 5 to virtually assemble the world’s cloud, infrastructure, and Pulumi practitioners of all experience levels (hint: that’s you --- all are welcome)!
-[Register for both events here]({{< relref "/pulumi-up" >}}).

 We’ve worked hard to curate a half-day of learning and expert insights from the people that are forming the best practices of the modern cloud and cloud native infrastructure era.
 On May 4, join us for four hours of exciting Pulumi product news and demos, technical talks, case studies of modern cloud innovators, and conversations on cloud topics that you won’t hear anywhere else.
 Hear from Pulumi’s CEO and CTO, pioneering engineers and engineering leaders from different industries, and Pulumi’s engineers.
 We are also introducing two tracks designed for Practitioners and Engineering Leaders.